telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

 ## Create an Account

-Signing in is mandatory for both Free and Pro versions of the Fiddler Everywhere client.
+Signing in is mandatory for both Trial and Pro versions of the Fiddler Everywhere client.
 You can sign up by [creating a Fiddler account](#create-fiddler-account) or by [using an existing Google account](#use-google-account).
-The Fiddler Everywhere account enables you to save and share sessions with collaborators and additionally provides access to the Pro features (if you purchased the Pro version).
+Fiddler Everywhere supports Google Authentication and own account system.

 ### Create Fiddler Account